nicozanf/py4web-doc/docs/chapter-07.rst

 folder of the database itself, but you have to specify it when using DAL outside py4web.

-Note that for SQLite databases it's normally necessary, otherwise you'll implictly choose an in memory database (where folder and migrations don't have any sense).
+Note that for SQLite databases it's normally necessary, otherwise you'll implicitly choose an in memory database (where folder and migrations don't have any sense).
 So these constructors have the same meaning:

 .. code:: python